-SSH server supports the following key exchange algorithm: Diffie-hellman-group15-sha512.
+SSH server supports the following key exchange algorithm: ecdh-sha2-nistp256.

-The SSH connection will be rekeyed after one hour of session time or one gigabyte of transmitted data using that key which ever goes first.
+The SSH connection will be rekeyed after one hour of session time or one gigabyte of transmitted data using that key whichever comes first.

 The SSH allows either side to force another run of the key-exchange phase, changing the encryption and integrity keys for the session.
-The idea is to do this periodically, after one hour of session time or 256M packets of transmitted data using that key which ever goes first.
+The idea is to do this periodically, after one hour of session time or one gigabyte of transmitted data using that key whichever comes first.

-7.2.11 FCS_TLSC_EXT.1 Extended: TLS Client Protocol
+7.2.11 FCS_TLSC_EXT.1 TLS Client Protocol Without Mutual Authentication